nokotamustang/Vulkan3DEngines/readme.md

 ## Example Engine Projects

-1. Vulkan3DEngineHelloWorld is a bare-bones GLFW window with Vulkan test from Brendan Galea's tutorial.
+1. Vulkan3DEngineHelloWorld is a bare-bones GLFW window with Vulkan test.

-2. Vulkan3DEngineTriangle is a simple triangle rendered with Vulkan using a vertex and fragment shader and continuing from the previous project.
+2. Vulkan3DEngineTriangle is a simple triangle rendered with Vulkan using a vertex and fragment shader from Brendan Galea's tutorial (up to part 5).

+3. ... to be continued.

-3. Vulkan3DEngine is the final demonstration project with of a simple 3D engine using Vulkan, is the final project from Brendan Galea's tutorial. **Note I have not yet finished the series, so this is a work in progress.**
+4. Vulkan3DEngine will be the final demonstration project with of a simple 3D engine using Vulkan. **Note I have not yet finished the series, so this is a work in progress.** As it stands this will be the current progress where I am at.